-- you have a long-term medical condition – such as diabetes, heart disease, lung disease, kidney disease or a neurological disease
+- have a long-term medical condition – such as diabetes, heart disease, lung disease, kidney disease, liver disease, have had a stroke or mini stroke, or a neurological disease

 In these situations, you may need medication to treat or prevent complications of flu.
 Your doctor may recommend taking antiviral medicine to reduce your symptoms and help you recover more quickly.